 Preparation for Egg Recipients

-To ensure that the recipient’s health will not be jeopardized, a thorough medical examination will be conducted.
+A thorough medical examination will be conducted to ensure that the procedure does not put the recipient’s health at risk.
 The examination includes blood tests and an ultrasound.
 A thorough explanation of the procedures, as well as the psychological and social impacts, should always be discussed during preparations.

 In some cases, an egg donor may not be necessary if the woman is still young enough to freeze her eggs.
 Of the women who are physically able to conceive, some may want to full control over when they can start a family.
 Egg freezing gives them the option to do so.
 Depending on their individual circumstances many women choose to freeze their eggs in their twenties or thirties, the age where eggs are of the highest quality and most viable.
-Eggs will be retrieved using the same procedure as in egg donation and similarly be frozen for later use.
+The same procedure then retrieves the eggs as in egg donation and freeze them for later use.

 Egg Donation Risks

-As with any medical procedure, there are risks that should be considered while electing to pursue egg donor IVF.
+As with any medical procedure, there are risks of egg donation that one should consider while choosing to pursue egg donor IVF.
 With both fresh and frozen eggs, there is a good chance that any given cycle will result in pregnancy.
 The possibility of multiple pregnancies can not be ignored as it carries the added potential for premature delivery, miscarriage or developmental delays in the child.
 It also increases the risk of high blood pressure and gestational diabetes for the mother.
 Because of these reasons, most physicians suggest not to implant more than one embryo at a time.

 Why Does a Woman Choose to Donate her Eggs?